-Denver & Rio Grande Western Railway

-NEWSLETTER 22 - FEBRUARY 2015
+Penver & Rio Grande Western Railway NEWSLETTER 24 - AUGUST 2015

 This On30 narrow gauge layout (American 'O' Scale (1:48) running on 16.5 mm narrow gauge track) portrays the Denver & Rio Grande Western Railway's Three Foot Gauge service in Colorado from Denver to Durango (450.2 miles) then on to Silverton (another 45 miles leading to connection with the Silverton Northern).
-The layout's operations also incorporate those on the DRGW 50 mile branch line from Durango to Farmington in New Mexico (but run here as a Colorado & Southern line for variety) and on the Rio Grande Southern 162 mile line between Durango and Ridgway.
-Also included are engines of the Silverton Northern (12 miles Silverton to Animas Forks) and the Denver, South Park & Pacific (208 miles Denver to Gunnison) plus stock from the Silverton Northern, Great Northern and Union Pacific railroads.
+The layout's operations also incorporate those on the 50 mile branch line from Durango to Farmington in New Mexico and on the Rio Grande Southern 162 mile line between Durango and Ridgway.
+The layout includes the Durango Railway & Realty Company which ran the local electric trolley route from Durango to nearby Animas.

-The layout thus represents many of the railroads and a considerable proportion of the Three Foot Gauge track mileage once existing at the high altitudes (up to 10,000 feet plus) found in the Rocky Mountains in the States of Colorado and New Mexico.
+The layout thus represents some of the railroads and a considerable proportion of the Three Foot Gauge track mileage once existing at the high altitudes (up to 10,000 feet plus) found in the Rocky Mountains in the States of Colorado and New Mexico.